 Another classical design.
 Only three of these cars were built.
-One (I think this one) is owned by Ralph Lauren, who won the Pebble Beach Concours d'Elegance once with it.
+One (I think this one) is owned by Ralph Lauren, who once won the Pebble Beach Concours d'Elegance with it.
 An other also won the concours once.
-I myself am the proud owner of a scaled model of this car.

 This car was ordered new by the Marquess of Cholmondeley, a regular customer of Bugatti's.
 I think the little sun-shades and the terrace make the picture extra beautiful, because they add something of a French feel to it.
 Figoni et Falaschi is the name of the (French) coach-builder.
 I stole this picture from the well-know Bugatti-site The Bugatti Page by Jaap Horst.

 Such a voluptuous car.
 Talbot was a French car-brand, called Talbot-Lago from 1935 on.
 Also in Britain Talbots were made.
 These days these cars get sold for enormous amounts of money.
 Replicas of it are also being built (and this might just be a picture of a replica).
 Figoni et Falaschi is the name of the coach-builder.